Bathgate: Medieval (c1100–1500)

 Bathgate first enters the chronicles of history in a confirmation charter by King Malcolm IV of Scotland (1141 – 9 December 1165).
 In royal charters of the 12th, 13th and 14th centuries, the name of Bathgate has appeared as: Bathchet (1160), Bathket (1250) and Bathgetum (1316).
 Batket in the 14th century, and by the 15th appeared as both Bathgat and Bathcat, the latter an offshoot of Uchtred Dalrymple's feudal lineage, which ruled during ancient times.
 The name is a "manifest corruption" of an earlier Cumbric name meaning 'Boar Wood' (cf. Welsh baedd coed).

 Early records of Bathgate are somewhat sketchy.
 It is recorded that, around 1160, Uchtred Dalrymple, Sheriff of Linlithgow, and Geoffrey de Melville came to Bathgate at the command of King Malcolm IV and measured out an area of land which was to form the basis of Bathgate Parish.
 The church and all its associate property were placed under the auspices of Holyrood Abbey at that time and paid a tenth of its income from the land to that institution.

 In 1315, the daughter of King Robert I of Scotland (Robert The Bruce), Marjorie (alternatively spelt Margery) Bruce, married Walter Stewart (or Steward) (1293–1326), the 6th Lord High Steward of Scotland.
 The dowry to her husband included the lands and castle of Bathgate.
 Walter died at the castle on 9 April 1326.
-This marriage is still celebrated in an annual pageant forming part of the Bathgate Procession & John Newland Festival, colloquially known as the Bathgate Galaday (or Gala day).
+This marriage is still celebrated in an annual pageant forming part of the Bathgate Procession & John Newland Festival, colloquially known as the Bathgate Procession.

 In the 1846 book A Topographical Dictionary of Scotland, Samuel Lewis writes:

-Another antiquarian, W. Jardin, in the Statistical Account of Scotland Vol I (1793), referring to Walter Stewart states:
+Another antiquarian, W. Jardin, in the Statistical Account of Scotland Vol I (1793), and referring to Walter Stewart, states:

 Dating from around the same time the remains of Bathgate's former parish church still stand at Kirkton.
 The original 12th-century construction was absorbed by a later build in 1739 when a new church was erected on the same site.
 The walls of the church were consolidated in 1846.
 This simple whitewashed edifice served the community until its last service on 9 April 1882.
 King Malcolm IV makes reference to the original church in a charter, granting it to the monks of Holyrood Abbey.
 Records show that Holyrood Abbey gave the church to the abbot and monks of Newbattle Abbey in 1327.